Tetralogy of Fallot In Infants

 Causes and Risk Factors

 The causes of heart defects (such as tetralogy of Fallot) among most babies are unknown.
 Some babies have heart defects because of changes in their genes or chromosomes.
-Heart defects such as tetralogy of Fallot also are thought to be caused by a combination of genes and other risk factors, such as the things the mother or fetus encounter in the environment or what the mother eats or drinks or the medicines she uses.
+Heart defects such as tetralogy of Fallot also are thought to be caused by a combination of genes and other risk factors, such as the things of mother or fetus encounter in the environment or what the mother eats or drinks or the medicines she uses.